wg-romank/jaoc/src/basics.md

 # Basics

-Unlike many common languages J is evaluated right to left with no operator precedance.
+Unlike many common languages J is evaluated right to left with no operator precedence.
-This is a common warning for newcommer, `*` does not have priority over `+` in J.
+This is a common warning for newcomer, `*` does not have priority over `+` in J.

 Expression `5 * 3 + 1` evaluates to 20, not 16.